 Ukraine travel blog | About Ukraine in English

-Hoverla (in Romanian “Howarla” means “difficult to pass elevation”) is the highest mountain and the highest point in the territory of Ukraine (2,061 m above sea level).
-It is located on the border of the Zakarpattia and Ivano-Frankivsk regions, about 17 km from the border with Romania.
+Hoverla (in Romanian, “Howarla” means “insurmountable height”) is the highest mountain and the highest point in Ukraine (2,061 m above sea level).
+It is located on the border of Zakarpattia Oblast and Ivano-Frankivsk Oblast, approximately 17 km from the Ukrainian border with Romania.

-It is a popular summer and winter tourism destination.
-The first tourist route with climbing the mountain was opened in 1880.
+It’s a popular destination for summer and winter tourism.
+The first hiking route up the mountain was opened in 1880.
 In the north, you can see the cities of Ivano-Frankivsk Oblast: Ivano-Frankivsk, Kolomyia, and Snyatin.
 Mount Hoverla on Google Maps.
 Photos by: Alexey Medvedev.

 Climbing Hoverla - the highest mountain in Ukraine, photo 1